-- inse game hens with cold water and pat dry.
+- Rinse game hens with cold water and pat dry.
 Rub each game hen with 1.5 tablespoon of the olive oil.
 Lightly season hens with seasoning blends.

 - Bake hens for 1 hour.

-- Bast hens with juices from pan and let rest for 5 minutes before serving.
+- Baste hens with juices from pan and let rest for 5 minutes before serving.